pharmaverse/pharmaverse/content/nonpharma/_index.en.md

 This list covers the wider purpose R packages that we have found most useful and those that most commonly form dependencies to the pharma-specific packages.

-Another useful reference is this document from the R Foundation titled ["Regulatory Compliance and Validation Issues - A Guidance Document for the Use of R in Regulated Clinical Trial Environments"](https://www.r-project.org/doc/R-FDA.pdf), which shows a list of base and recommended R packages.
+Another useful reference is this document from the R Foundation titled [Regulatory Compliance and Validation Issues - A Guidance Document for the Use of R in Regulated Clinical Trial Environments](https://www.r-project.org/doc/R-FDA.pdf), which shows a list of base and recommended R packages.

 <hr>